KnowledgeCaptureAndDiscovery/DISK-UI/docs/advanced-user-guide/questions/question-ontology.md

-# The Question Template Ontology
+#  Scientific Questions Ontology

-The question ontology aims to help users on the creation of semantic representations for scientific questions (hypothesis).
+The Scientific Questions Ontology aims to help users on the creation of semantic representations for scientific questions (hypothesis).

 The ontology defines the `Question` resource with the following properties: